Skip to main content

 Most new infections occur among marginalised groups and adolescent girls and young women.
 Women are almost twice as likely as men to get HIV.

-HIV infections are not declining as rapidly among adolescents as other age groups.
-Two-thirds of adolescents diagnosed with HIV are girls.
+HIV infections are not declining as rapidly among young people (ages 15-24) as other age groups.
+More than two-thirds of young people diagnosed with HIV are girls.

 HIV prevalence among sex workers is estimated to be as high as 35%, 14% among men who have sex with men and 23–35% among fishing communities.

-Various laws and policies continue to hamper Uganda’s HIV response and people’s access to sexual and reproductive health services (for example, the criminalisation of HIV transmission and same-sex activities).
-Abortion is only allowed to save a woman’s life.
+Various laws and policies continue to hamper Uganda’s HIV response and people’s access to sexual and reproductive health services (for example, the transmission of HIV is criminalised and abortion is only allowed to save a woman’s life).
+Homosexuality has been criminalised for many years, and in 2023 Ugandan parliament passed the Anti-Homosexuality Act 2023, which increased the severity of punishment for homosexuality.
+The stigma and discrimination associated with the new act has further discouraged LGBT+ people from seeking HIV services for fear of attack, punishment and marginalisation.

 Behaviour change efforts – including age-appropriate sex education, and targeted HIV prevention campaigns – have not been widespread enough to reduce HIV infections as much as is needed.
 While intimate-partner violence, which helps to drive HIV, remains common.